This Surprising Reading Level Analysis Will Change the Way You WriteBy Shane Snow January 28th, 2015

 The other lesson from this study is that we should aim to reduce complexity in our writing as much as possible.
 We won’t lose credibility by doing so.
 Our readers will comprehend and retain our ideas more reliably.
 And we’ll have a higher likelihood of reaching more people.

 Of course, nobody’s going to be excited enough to read or talk about something just because it’s easy.
-To make an impact, writing has to be interesting, too.
+To make an impact, writing has to be interesting, too.9

-It might not be reasonable (or desirable) to write business texts at a 4th grade reading level.
-Gladwell and Hemingway are different beasts.
-But within a given genre, the best writers tend to write the simplest.
+It might not be reasonable (or desirable) to write business texts at a fourth-grade reading level.
+Gladwell and Hemingway are different beasts.10 But within a given genre, the best writers tend to write the simplest.11

 And in case you’re wondering, this blog post got an 8.6.

-I was surprised that DFW and Tolstoy wrote between an 8th and 9th grade level.
+- I was surprised that DFW and Tolstoy wrote between an eighth- and ninth-grade level.
 We typically regard theirs as sophisticated and complex, but looking at the data makes me suspect that we only think that because their books are outrageously long.
 Because War and Peace takes 60 hours to read, we think it’s more complex.
 The writing itself, though, is quite comprehensible.
 And DFW, despite his sophisticated vocabulary and penchant for made-up words, manages to be understood quite easily.
 He just likes to take six pages to describe a tennis court.

-The above charts are bestselling books only.
+- The above charts are bestselling books only.
 How do these compare to, well, shitty books?
-I grabbed a random selection of 3-star books in fiction and nonfiction (books that got reviewed a lot, but poorly), as well as a few books that just didn’t sell (they had a few friends write 5-star reviews, but nobody bought the books otherwise).
-The rankings generally skewed high (10th grade and up for business books), with random outliers that were lower (8th and 9th grade).
-(Those poorly-reviewed lower level books were just really stupid, non novel content.
+I grabbed a random selection of three-star books in fiction and nonfiction (books that got reviewed a lot, but poorly), as well as a few books that just didn’t sell (they had a few friends write five-star reviews, but nobody bought the books otherwise).
+The rankings generally skewed high (10th grade and up for business books), with random outliers that were lower (eighth and ninth grade).
+(Those poorly reviewed lower-level books were just really stupid, non-novel content.
 Ex.
 1: A book about “personal success” that began “Why should you care about success?
 Good question!”
 Ex.
-2: A book about buying property which gave the advice at one point to, “Read books about buying property.”
-Great advice!).
+2: A book about buying property which gave the advice at one point to “Read books about buying property.”
+Great advice!)
 I wasn’t quite sure how to make a scientific study of shitty books, so I didn’t make any charts for them.
 The important theme of this post is simply that lower reading level is a higher ideal.
 Even though some terrible books will inevitably be written at a low reading level.
 It’s not causation, is what I’m saying.

-Of course, just because your writing is 4th grade doesn’t mean your content is good enough for people to enjoy.
+- Of course, just because your writing is at a fourth-grade level doesn’t mean your content is good enough for people to enjoy.
 It just means that more people could enjoy it if it was interesting enough.